EllenPeng123/Gitlet/README.md

   - Branches: maintaining related sequences of commits.<br/>
   - Merging changes made in one branch into another.<br />

-Simple Visualization of Commits (snapshots of your files):
+Simple Visualization of Commit (snapshots of your files):
 ![img](1.png)

-Current Commits:
+Current Commit:
 ![img](3.png)

 Revert Last Commit: